310mc/https-310mc.github.io-tl/source/_posts/scout/senpai_turned_into_a_dog.md

 <th>(That’s weird… He always freezes up at the sight of eggplants…)</th>

 <th>(Maybe turning into a dog made his taste buds change…?
-Hrrmmm…?
-I feel like I might have made a huge misunderstanding right from the start…)</th>
+Hrmm…?
+I feel like I might have made a huge misunderstanding right from the start—…)</th>
 {% endbubble %}

 {% bubble Subaru %}